Capturing exchange-correlation spin-torque effects with a semilocal functional: Implementation

 where $\phi_{Rn}$ are the all-electron partial waves that restore the nodal features of the KS orbitals within the PAW method.
 Likewise, the \emph{valence contribution of the pseudo one-center terms} on the radial grid is

 where the pseudo partial waves $\tilde \phi_{Rn}$ are identical to $\phi_{Rn}$ outside a certain PAW radius on site $R$.
 Thus, the all-electron and pseudo one-center terms cancel everywhere except inside a region surrounding the atoms.
 The core states are nonmagnetic and chosen as real, so that there is no contribution to the paramagnetic spin-current density.
+See \Cref{app:Symmetrization of densities} for comments on the symmetrization of the densities.